InfernoData/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-## there are 2 models here one is simple with acc   ,the other is more advanced with 99%
+## there are 2 models with different data , one has accuracy 98% another one has 99%
-### csv here for the simple one
+### csv here for the simple one (98%)